-- Reduce the number of audit exceptions to zero - Convert all physical warrant payments to paperless, all-electronic disbursements - Post weekly budget status reports on the STO website for public viewing - Continue updates of financial matrix developed by STO and DFA; continue working with agency's other divisions to overcome obstacles of SHARE - Continue improving procurement procedures for purchases of goods and services to ensure adherence to the State Purchasing Act - Continue communication and improvement on internal and external customer service - Begin work team development of written procedures for preparing the various internal reports generated by Budget and Finance, including: - QED to SHARE Report generation and reconciliation - Budget Status Report - Projection of Personal Services and Benefits Spreadsheet - Biweekly Payroll Reconciliation - Internal Purchasing and Payment Procedures - Weekly Encumbrance Report he Cash Management Division provides treasury banking services to the State through the fiscal agent contract and relationship.
+- Reduce the number of audit findings to zero by further improving internal controls and reconciliation processes. - Help implement the Deal Management module within SHARE 9.2 to aid in the reconciliation process.
+Continue updates of the financial matrix developed by STO and DFA; continue working with agency's other divisions to overcome obstacles of SHARE. - Continue to implement the "Cross-Training Plan" to ensure continued business operations and customer service. - Continue communication and improvement on internal and external customer service. - Update and improve job aids to include: - JPM to SHARE report generation and reconciliation - Weekly encumbrance report and budget proiections - Semi-annual payment of debt service in coordination with the State Board of Finance he Cash Management Division provides treasury banking services to the State through the fiscal agent contract and relationship.
 These services include cash forecasting and liquidity management to ensure that payments issued by DFA and other agencies are funded on a timely basis.
 Cash Management also oversees depository activity by all agencies, and ensures that public funds held by financial institutions are collateralized appropriately.